FEUP-LDTS-2021/ldts-project-assignment-g1202/docs/README.md

 ## Implemented Features

 - **Connected Menus** - The user has the capability of browsing through the different menus including in game ones.
-(Ex: Intro Menu, Main Menu with mode selection screens, Instructions,  Shop(when dead) and ESC.
+(Ex: Intro Menu, com.dungeonboy.Main Menu with mode selection screens, Instructions,  com.dungeonboy.Shop(when dead) and ESC.
 - **Keyboard control** - The keyboard inputs are received and interpreted according to the current game state.
-- **Player control** - The player may move and attack the enemies with the keyboard control.
+- **com.dungeonboy.Player control** - The player may move and attack the enemies with the keyboard control.
 - **Collisions detection** - Collisions between the player and the enemies are verified.
 - **Hit Points** - If the player collides or is attacked by an enemie, loses hit points.
 - **Diferent enemies** - The player will face different enemies throughout the game.
-- **Different modes** - The player can choose between the Survival Mode and the Player vs Player mode.
+- **Different modes** - The player can choose between the Survival Mode and the com.dungeonboy.Player vs com.dungeonboy.Player mode.
-- **Shop interaction and money management** - The player may buy new items in the in game shop, which consist of new weapons and potions.
+- **com.dungeonboy.Shop interaction and money management** - The player may buy new items in the in game shop, which consist of new weapons and potions.
 - **Catching HP Potions** - If the player goes to the position of a potion, this one is going to be collected, adding 10 health points to his total HP.

 ### PLANNED FEATURES - Still being implemented!

-- **Player control** - The player may move and attack the enemies with the keyboard control.
+- **com.dungeonboy.Player control** - The player may move and attack the enemies with the keyboard control.
 - **Collisions detection** - Collisions (still need to be implemented)
 - **Diferent enemies** - The player will face different enemies throughout the game.  (still need to be implemented)
-- **Shop interaction and money management** - (still need to be implemented)
+- **com.dungeonboy.Shop interaction and money management** - (still need to be implemented)
 - **Catching HP Potions** - If the player goes to the position of a potion, this one is going to be collected, adding 10 health points to his total HP. (still need to be implemented)
 - **Final Boss** - (still need to be implemented)
 - **Inventory** - There will be an inventory to store our items that we bought from the shop.
-- **Arena Transition** - Player can pass to another new Arena
+- **com.dungeonboy.Arena Transition** - com.dungeonboy.Player can pass to another new com.dungeonboy.Arena

 ## Design

 - **Problem in Context.**

-This game uses many classes, and we tried to connect many of them to the Game class, such as Arena, HP, BadGuy, Player and Wall.
+This game uses many classes, and we tried to connect many of them to the com.dungeonboy.Game class, such as com.dungeonboy.Arena, HP, com.dungeonboy.BadGuy, com.dungeonboy.Player and com.dungeonboy.Wall.
-We mainly tried to create this classes objects on Game/Arena.
+We mainly tried to create this classes objects on com.dungeonboy.Game/com.dungeonboy.Arena.

 - **The Pattern.**

 We adopted the Builder creational design pattern to construct complex objects step by step.
-It was clearly used on our creation of the BadGuy (enemys), along with our Arena class which used the Builder on creating the players, and enemys(eggman's)
+It was clearly used on our creation of the com.dungeonboy.BadGuy (enemys), along with our com.dungeonboy.Arena class which used the Builder on creating the players, and enemys(eggman's)

 - **Implementation:**